Counting Irreducible Representations of the Discrete Heisenberg Group Over the Integers of a quadratic number field: Abstract

 \section{Abstract}

-We calculate the representation growth zeta function of the discrete Heisenberg group over the integers of a quadratic number field.
-This is done by forming equivalence classes of representations, called twist isoclasses, and explicitly constructing a representative from each twist isoclass.
-Our method of construction involves studying the eigenspace structure of the elements of the image of the representation and then picking a suitable basis for the representation.
+We calculate the representation zeta function of the Heisenberg group over the integers of a quadratic number field.
+In general, the representation zeta function of a finitely generated torsion-free nilpotent group enumerates equivalence classes of representations, called twist-isoclasses.
+This calculation is based on an explicit description of a representative from each twist-isoclass.
+Our method of construction involves studying the eigenspace structure of the elements of the image of the representation and then picking a suitable basis for the underlying vector space.